FlipperPA/wrds-videos/python-on-jupyter.md

 ## Scene 3: TIM ONSCREEN - Slide behind him says "WRDS Python Package"

 Let’s dive into using the WRDS package.
-This Python package is something we’ve built specifically for accessing data on WRDS that is publicly available from the Python Package Index.
+This Python package is something we’ve built specifically for accessing data on WRDS.
 The package makes accessing WRDS data very straightforward.
 It’s a custom fit, like a fine suit.

 If this is the first time you’re doing this, you will be prompted to create a pgpass file.
 This will save your credentials so you don’t need to enter them every time.

 ## Scene 4: TIM OFFSCREEN

-I’m going to import the WRDS package using the Python IMPORT command in the Jupyter cell and connect to the database:
+I’m going to import the WRDS package using the Python IMPORT command in the Jupyter code cell and connect to the database:

 ```python
 import wrds